sroy-eq/mfe-remote-cats/README.md

-# Getting Started with Micro Front End - Remote Application
+# Getting Started with Micro Front End - Remote Applications

 An example remote application that exposes itself as a webpack module that can be imported by a MFE host application.
 See [`mfe-host-container`](https://github.com/sroy-eq/mfe-host-container).